canonical/netbox/docs/customization/custom-scripts.md

 A script can define one or more test methods to report on certain conditions.
 All test methods must have a name beginning with `test_` and accept no arguments beyond `self`.

 These methods are detected and run automatically when the script is executed, unless its `run()` method has been overridden.
 (When overriding `run()`, `run_tests()` can be called to run all test methods present in the script.)

+Calling any of these logging methods without a message will increment the relevant counter, but will not generate an output line in the script's log.

 !!! info
     This functionality was ported from [legacy reports](./reports.md) in NetBox v4.0.